JasselD/JasselNotes/Store-and-Forwarding.md

 - The switch compares the Frame Check Sequence (FCS) at the end of the frame with its own FCS calculation
 - If FCS matches -> Frame is error-free -> Frame is forwarded
 - If FCS does not match -> Frame is dropped (not forwarded)
-- FCS helps ensure the frame has no physical or data-l9ink
+- FCS helps ensure the frame has no physical or data-link errors

+Automatic Buffering
+- Incoming frame is stored (buffered) before forwarding
+- Supports different Ethernet speeds between ports
+	- Example: Receiving from 100 Mbps port